Hurley, Wisconsin: History

 Hurley did not become a city until April 1918.
-Previously, it was part of the town of Vaughn, named after Samuel S. Vaughn, pioneer resident of Ashland, for whom the Vaughn Public Library is named.
-When the city of Hurley was created, the town of Vaughn was dissolved and divided among the City of Hurley, the Town of Oma (Finnish for "Our Own"), the Town of Carey, and the Town of Kimball.
+Previously, it was the Village of Hurley as part of the Town of Vaughn, one of only three original towns when Iron County was formed in 1893.
+Vaughn was named for Samuel S. Vaughn, pioneer resident of Ashland, for whom the Vaughn Public Library is named.
+When the City of Hurley was created, the town of Vaughn was dissolved and divided among the City of Hurley, the Town of Oma (Finnish for "Our Own"), the Town of Carey, and the Town of Kimball.

 Henry Meade was the first mayor of Hurley.

 John Ankers opened Hurley's first saloon and served as the first clerk for the Town of Vaughn, first Justice of the Peace, and first fire chief.

 In early November 1887, ten people were killed in a fire that started in a three-story theater and spread to other structures.

 The Gogebic Range Directory of 1888 states: "During the past summer, Hurley was twice visited by terrible fires.
 The first occurred of June 28 and the second on July 9.
 These destroyed almost the entire business portion of the city, and at first it was thought that they would prove a crushing blow to its prosperity, but later events have proven that they were blessings in disguise.
 The wonderful pluck and energy of its businessmen were fully demonstrated when they at once began the erection of fine brick buildings in the place of the wooden ones destroyed.
 The result has been that the burned portion has been rebuilt with brick and stone, making them nearly fireproof.
 And Silver Street is one that a much larger city could well be proud of."